Everything You Need to Know about Changing Medicare Supplement PlansLearn more about how you can change Medicare Supplement Plans in 2022.

 The Medicare Part C plan you are enrolled in is going to stop providing healthcare coverage in your area, or you move out of the plan’s service region.

-You are cancelling a Medicare Advantage Plan within 12 months of joining it.
+You are canceling a Medicare Advantage Plan within 12 months of joining it.
 This only applies if it was the plan you joined first after becoming eligible for Medicare at 65.

 If you are 65 or older, you have guaranteed issue rights for 63 days when any of the health coverage mentioned above ends.